sudenni/biomart-data-connect/README.md

 trino
 show catalogs;
 ```
+Catalogs are defined in the `docker/etc/catalog` folder.

+This is a small example for a partitioned translation table, the full script for BioMart tables is in `docker/create_tables.sql`

-First create a schema for your AWS S3 bucket.
+1. Create a schema for your AWS S3 bucket.
 ```sql
 CREATE SCHEMA hive.biomart WITH (location = 's3a://your-bucket/');
 SHOW SCHEMA FROM hive;
 ```

-Then create tables.
-This is a small example for a partitioned translation table, the full script for BioMart tables is in `docker/create_tables.sql`
+2. Create tables.

 Column name and type should match with the Parquet file.
 ```sql